Best fill-flash settings

-First, we need to understand that there is a whole range of ratios in which we can balance available light with flash.
+When we think about what might be our best fill-flash settings, we need to understand that there is a whole range of ratios in which we can balance available light with flash.
+Anywhere from:

 – correct ambient exposure with just a touch of fill-flash,